MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [ ] IFRS
 - [ ] The Basel Accords

-> **Explanation:** Client Focused Reforms (CFRs) require registrants to identify, disclose, and address material conflicts of interest and improve suitability determinations.
+> **Explanation:**( Client Focused Reforms (CFRs) require registrants to identify, disclose, and address material conflicts of interest and improve suitability determinations.)

----

 ### If a client is dissatisfied with a firm’s resolution of a complaint, which of the following is a recommended next step?